mzwallace/dw-cli/README.md

   $ dw watch dev01             Push changes to the dev01 environment
 ```
 ## Examples

+Push and watch assume the 'code version' is the branch git branch.

 ```
 user@computer:~/Sites/site$ dw push dev01
 [23:21:06] Deploying cartridges to current-branch-name